TimothyBlom/opdrachtRecept/recipe.md

 *Add in 680g of tomato passatta, along with 1 tbsp of maple syrup and 2 tbsp of The Happy Pear sun-dried tomato pesto.
 Let it simmer for a few minutes while the spaghetti is cooking (cook spaghetti as per packet instructions).

 *Sprinkle with basil leaves and nutritional yeast to serve.

+*Add the nutella, becouse everything is better with nutella